kalendar/assessments/srl/strategies/help_seeking/medium.md

 Some classes and topics in college can be difficult.
 Further, when taking online classes, there may not always be a teacher monitoring your progress and checking in with you about your work.
 As a result, asking for help when you get stuck or do not understand something is an important survival skill.

-The SRL survey results indicate that you **sometimes** reach out for help when you need it (see your responses below): You might do things like ask your teacher questions about the details of upcoming assignments, or bring up topics that confuse you.
+The SRL assessment results indicate that you **sometimes** reach out for help when you need it (see your responses below): You might do things like ask your teacher questions about the details of upcoming assignments, or bring up topics that confuse you.
 Doing these things can improve your learning, help you to complete assignments correctly, and make you feel more confident about school.
 This scenario illustrates how important it is to get help when you need it:

 > Erica, a 29 year old who works as an elementary school aide, recently enrolled in an online college English course.
 Erica considers herself to be a smart, hardworking professional and believes she will succeed in the course without much difficulty.
 During the second lesson, Erica began having trouble comprehending some course material.
 Instead of asking for clarification, Erica tried to figure out the confusing content on her own.
 She thought, "I am smart enough to have made it this far, I should be able to do this.
 Plus, talking to teachers makes me nervous!"
 Erica continued to push her way through each lesson, ignoring content she did not understand.
 As the course continued, Erica felt overwhelmed and frustrated, and she was no longer confident in her ability to do well in the course.
 Of greatest concern was that, because Erica had avoided certain topics, she had difficulty understanding more advanced concepts in class, which then caused her to fall further behind in her classwork.